Vuhuydiet/smartrent-backend/smart-rent/docs/API_DOCUMENTATION.md

 ```

 **Parameters:**
-- `listingId` - ID of listing to boost
+- `listingId` - ID of listing to push
 - `useMembershipQuota` - true = use quota, false = direct purchase
 - `paymentProvider` - Required if useMembershipQuota = false